lucasallison/ctqc/README.md

 ### OpenQASM

-In a future version, we plan to integrate OpenQASM circuits.
-However, for the current proof of concept, we only require a few operations, so a simplified file format is used.
-You can convert QASM files to this format using the `qasm_to_ctqc.py` script.
+Since the current proof of concept requires only a few operations, quantum circuits can be represented using a simplified file format instead of the more comprehensive OpenQASM file format.
+QASM files can be converted to the custom file format by using the `qasm_to_ctqc.py` script.
 To do so, first install Qiskit:

 ```
 pip install qiskit